NotePlan/plugins/jgclark.Review/README.md

 ...
   review: {
     folderToStore: 'Summaries' // will be created if necessary
+    foldersToIgnore: ["Templates", "Summaries"], // an array, which can be empty
     noteTypeTags: '#area,#project' // comma separated list of hashtags to indicate notes to include in this review system
     displayGroupedByFolder: true // in `/project lists` whether to group the notes by folder
     displayOrder: 'alpha' // in `/project lists`  the sort options  are 'due', 'review' or 'alpha'